arfc/openmcyclus/CONTRIBUTING.rst

 Running tests:
 ==============
 pytest is used for all tests.
-Tests should be run from the upper-most directory of this repository using:
+Tests should be run from the top-level directory of this repository using:

   .. code-block:: bash